 Dear Brother, marriage is about ‘to love when you don’t want to’, ‘to choose which fights to pick and which to let go of’.

-There would be times, when she would feel frustrated, annoyed, even mad at you for not being an ideal partner, at that moment take a little time to look at yourself.
+There would be times, when she would feel frustrated, annoyed, or even mad at you for not being an ideal partner, at that moment take a little time to look at yourself.
 See what you’ve done in the situation.
 What could you do to improve things?
 How you could have handled it better?

 Unlike many other men, please focus on bettering yourself and becoming a selfless husband, rather than pointing a finger at her (even if it is totally and completely her fault!).

 Marriage is a choice that you make every day – to love your wife, to be with her when things get tough, to be her biggest supporter, to be her best friend, to be her soul mate.
-And, while you are striving hard to be there for her, believe me she is trying really hard to be there for you!
+And, while you are striving hard to be there for her, believe me, she is trying hard to be there for you!

 It’s not the good times that make marriage stronger.
 It’s the hard ones.

-The hard times when husband-wife refuse to leave each others’ side, the hard times when we are being misunderstood by the whole world except one, when the world attempts hard to separate husband-wife but they don’t!
+The hard times when husband-wife refuse to leave each other’s side, the hard times when we are being misunderstood by the whole world except one when the world attempts hard to separate husband-wife but they don’t!

-It is up to you both to decide whether those hard times will tear your marriage apart or make it stronger.
+It is up to you both to decide whether those hard times will tear your marriage apart or strengthen it.
 You have a choice to make.
 And, hope you will let those moments and seasons strengthen your marriage.
 I hope you will make the same choice every day that you are about to make tomorrow – that this marriage is worth fighting for, that your bride is worth fighting for!
 I know it may seem like a lot ofhard work, but it is worth it.